 5. Miru shibori circle

-The wool felt is folded in half and I stitched rows of concentric stitching, parallel to each other.
+I folded the wool felt in half and stitched rows of concentric stitching, parallel to each other.
 The result is quite pleasing but the nature of felt means it has not come out a perfect circle.

 This has been fun to do.
 My favourites and requiring a little more investigation are the paisley pattern, the pomegranate and the miru circle.
 If you are a felter I hope this persuades you to have a go with shibori on your own felt and see what you can achieve.